finnito/Science/content/11sci/5-genetics/markdown/2-genes-chromosomes-dna.md

 ---

-## Exercise: Building DNA!

-sciPAD pages, cut out the DNA pieces and build some DNA and stick it on the previous page!

----

 ### Starter: Review!

 Discuss with the people around you and create a diagram relating cells, nuclei, DNA, chromosomes, DNA and alleles to each other.
 Try and do it without using your notes (but look if you need to!).